Ramachari787/spring-petclinic/readme.md

  >   5. Deploy Image: to push the image we can use dockerImage.push function. with container registry login enabled.

-5) To run the docker container in your laptop ,we can use below command. docker run -d --name spring-petclinic -p 8181:8181  ramjfrogdev.jfrog.io/docker/spring-petclinic:1.0.0
+5) To run the docker container in your laptop ,we can use below command.

+   "docker run -d --name spring-petclinic -p 8181:8181  ramjfrogdev.jfrog.io/docker/spring-petclinic:1.0.0"
    NOTE: I have created account with jfrog Docker repo and used my credentilas to deploy the image into docker artifactory.

      <img width="1233" alt="image" src="https://user-images.githubusercontent.com/24789782/212741552-b9e1c55d-a7ff-45cd-b9fb-6f19cd6b47f4.png">